datalad/datalad-blog/content/posts/forgejo-runner-podman-deployment/index.md

-We will place the configuration of the runner at `/etc/forgejo-runner`, and make it writable for the `forgejo-runner` user, for now, because we will generate a default configuration in second.
+We will place the configuration of the runner at `/etc/forgejo-runner`, and make it writable for the `forgejo-runner` user, for now, because we will generate a default configuration in a second.

 ```
 sudo mkdir /etc/forgejo-runner